Trevor and Elizabeth’s story

 Elizabeth: We’re lucky in that Trevor doesn’t need any extra practical or physical support from me at the moment.
 We do support each other emotionally – so much so that I don’t feel I need any additional practical or emotional support as Trevor’s spouse.
-But, should I need it in the future, I know I could go to our wonderful GP, Blood Cancer UK and the CLL Support Association.
+But, should I need it in the future, I know I could go to our wonderful GP, Blood Cancer UK or the CLL Support Association.

 Trevor: But we also feel it’s important to share what’s happening with our friends and family.
 So we have support if and when we need it.

 Elizabeth: Yes, none of this is kept to ourselves.
 A little while ago, we were due to stay with Trevor’s eldest son, Paul, for his little boy’s baptism.
 Paul knew that Trevor shouldn’t be among infectious illnesses, so he kindly phoned and told us his son was recovering from chickenpox.
 I rang Lucy, our clinical nurse specialist at the Marsden, to double check, and she said we were fine to go – but we wouldn’t have known that, had it not been for those phone calls.